UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 This project makes the following contributions:
 * Presentation of the current status of research on Human-autonomy teaming in the military field of application.
 * Exploration of the possibilities and limits of Human-autonomy teaming in various military scenarios through simulation experiments.
-* Understanding of how the cognitive workload of human in various military Human-autonomy teaming scenarios can be determined.

 ## Related Work